xZeroMCPE/SurvivalGames/README.md

 Language
 --------

-SurvivalGames gives server owners a chance to use any language as possible.
-If you are wanting to help us you may create any languages file that does not exist and create a "Pull Request" and we"ll sure merge it.
-We are trying to make SurvivalGames support as much language as posibble.
+SurvivalGames gives server owners the freedom  to use any language they wish.
+If you are willing to contribute to us, you may create a language file for any language that's not available in the repository and create a "Pull Request" and we'll surely merge it.
+We are trying to make SurvivalGames support as many languages as posibble.
 The more the "better".